jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description:  Items which represent boolean decisions, such as true/false or yes/no answers.
 Use for such data, it is important to devise the meanings (usually questions in subjective data) carefully, so that the only allowed results are in fact true or false.
 The possible choices for True or False are enumerations in the CCD.
-The reference model defines valid-true and valid-false in a choice so only one or the other may be present in the instance data.
+The reference model defines 'true' and 'false' in a choice so only one or the other may be present in the instance data.
-Potential Misuse: The DvBooleanType should not be used as a replacement for naively       modeled enumerated types such as male/female etc. Such values should be coded, and in any case the enumeration often has more than two values.
-The elements, valid-true and valid-false are contained in an xs:choice and only one or the other is instantiated in the instance data with its value coming from the enumerations defined in a CCD.
+Potential Misuse: The DvBooleanType should not be used as a replacement for enumerated types such as male/female, etc. Such values should be modeled as DvStrings with enumerations and may reference a controlled vocabulary.
+In any case the enumeration often has more than two values.
+The elements, 'true' and 'false' are contained in an xs:choice and only one or the other is instantiated in the instance data with its value coming from the enumerations defined in a CCD.

 DvLinkType
 ----------